Impact

 • Implement flexible working styles

-• Recognized as a Certified Health & Productivity Management Outstanding Organization (Large Corporation Category) for five consecutive years
+• Recognized as a Certified Health & Productivity Management Outstanding Organization (Large Corporation Category) for six consecutive years

-• Monthly average overtime work hours: 13.6 hours (down 1.4 hours from the previous year)
+• Monthly average overtime work hours: 12.7 hours (down 0.9 hours from the previous fiscal year)

-• Rate of male employees taking childcare leave or leave for the purpose of child care: 96.3%
+• Rate of male employees taking childcare leave or time off for the purpose of childcare: 98.5%

 • Achieve the average health index score (for obesity, blood pressure, liver function, fats, blood sugar, and smoking) of +2% across Japan [FY2030], +5% across Japan [FY2050]